 Point them to a dedicated resume website or landing page.

-While you might not need a printed version of resume, every designer should have a digital version available.
+While you might not need a printed version of a resume, every designer should have a digital version available.
 A PDF resume gives you something tangible to share and upload.
 If you apply to jobs over email or third-party platforms, you’ll find that many employers request a resume in this format.

 One of the benefits of creating an online resume in addition to a PDF, is that it allows prospects to learn who you are (from your About page), see samples of your work (from the Portfolio page) and then dig deep into your professional background (from your Resume)—all in one place.
 Secondly, search engines can index and rank online resumes, which means that employers searching for candidates via Google can discover you that way.